 What are the benefits of Feldenkrais?

 For many years I have suffered from anxiety attacks triggered by specific things.
 About a year after starting Feldenkrais regularly a trigger that would normally spark an anxiety attack occurred.
 I could actually sense somewhere in myself choosing not to follow the same path towards an anxiety attack, that I usually would have gone down.
-Rather I had other options open to me of how to react and deal with the situation that were more protective and constructive for me.
+Rather I had other options open to me of how to react and deal with the situation that was more protective and constructive for me.

 This is just one example of how Feldenkrais has allowed me to get to know myself, my resources, and the options available to me.
 I learnt that the Feldenkrais method is not a therapy, as I had first understood it to be, but a learning process that effects my whole sense of who I am.
 Its focus is not only the body, but it uses the body as the primary vehicle for learning.